ibmtjbot/tjbot/CONTRIBUTING.md

 ## Issues
-If you encounter an issue with the kit, you are welcome to submit an issue.
+If you encounter a problem with TJBot, you are welcome to submit an issue.
 Before that, please search for similar issues.
 It's possible somebody has encountered this issue already.

 ## Pull Requests
 If you want to contribute to the repository, please fork the project and create a pull request.
 Your commit request needs to be in the following format: